 It’s important to consider your financial goals and explore your options when you take on a new debt close to bankruptcy.
 In some cases, if you’re in the midst of proceedings, a new debt like a title loan may not be an option.

 Are you interested in seeing if you can be approved for a title loan in Chapter 13?
-While it's unlikely you'll get approved in active bankruptcy proceedings, there may be a way to cash out your equity if you wait a few months.
+While it's unlikely you'll get approved while in active bankruptcy proceedings, there may be a way to cash out your equity if you wait a few months.
 California Title Loans at 855-339-1001 to learn more about your lending options!